nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :information_source: **Additional information:**<br>

-Boxes such as this one with an information symbol :information_source: are used to provide additional information which you should read if you want to use the related features or understand the user guide properly.
+Boxes such as this one with an information symbol :information_source: are used to provide additional information which you should read if you want to use the related features or understand the user guide fully.

 </div>